sagittaracc/collatz/README.md

 If n is odd, multiply it by 3 and add 1

-# The Harutyunyan Conjecture
 Let us draw an analogy between numbers and Harut-systems.

-2-decomposable stable Harut-system represents a number that is a multiple of 4.
+The (H, …, h)<sub>2n</sub> system represents a number A, such that A mod 4 = 1.

+The (H, …, h)<sub>4n+1</sub> system represents a number B, such that B mod 4 = 2.

+The two divisions in a row indicate that the degradation actually begins with a number C, such that C mod 4 = 0.

 Harut-mutation represents the 3x+1 function

-**Conjecture**: the Collatz Conjecture degenerates if its sequence eventually reaches any odd number n where n – 1 is a multiple of 4 or even enough for the sequence to eventually reach a multiple of 4.
+For all numbers where the remainder modulo 4 is 0, 1 or 2, the Collatz Conjecture is verified.